AnshMittal1811/ApacheSpark/README.md

 # Project

-To do:
+Options which caan be pursued:

-Trying to use ML to simulate the behaviour of Chaos
+1) Trying to use Machine Learning and Artificial Intelligence to simulate the behaviour of Chaos